 Spiritual Cleansing: A Handbook of Psychic Protection,

-This bestselling Weiser classic is a spiritual first aid manual filled with hundreds of recipes, rituals, and practical ways to rid your home, office, and self of negative energy.
-Spiritual Cleansing, now in a new paperback edition, is a guide for anyone who wants to keep their lives and their environment spiritually clean and protected.
+This bestselling classic is a spiritual first aid manual filled with hundreds of recipes, rituals, and practical ways to rid your home, office, and self of negative energy.
+Spiritual Cleansing is a guide for anyone who wants to keep their lives and their environment spiritually clean and protected.

 About The Author

-DRAJA MICKAHARIC is also the author of: Century of Spells and Practice of Magic: An Introductory Guide to the Art, both published by Samuel Weiser Inc.
+He is the author of: Century of Spells and Practice of Magic: An Introductory Guide to the Art, both published by Samuel Weiser Inc.